mapproxy/mapproxy/doc/coverages.rst

 """"""""""""

 ``polygons``:
-  Path to a text file with one WKT polygon per line.
+  Path to a text file with one WKT polygon or multi-polygon per line.
 The path should be relative to the proxy configuration or absolute.
 You can create your own files or use `one of the files we provide for every country <http://mapproxy.org/static/polygons/>`_.
 Read `the index <http://mapproxy.org/static/polygons/0-fips-codes.txt>`_ to find your country.

 ``polygons_srs``: